penumbra1/skill-radar/README.md

 I love data visualisation, and I've started to explore how to do it in React.
-For this small job profile dashboard, I'm using the awesome [react-vis](https://uber.github.io/react-vis/) library.
+For this job profile dashboard, I'm using the awesome [react-vis](https://uber.github.io/react-vis/) library.

 The data comes from the [Open Skills API](https://github.com/workforce-data-initiative/skills-api).

 ## Under the hood

 The input populates asynchronously.
-I started out with (react-select)[https://github.com/JedWatson/react-select], but switched to [Ant design](https://ant.design/) (Antd) as its select component is better at handling long lists.
+I started out with [react-select](https://github.com/JedWatson/react-select), but switched to [Ant design](https://ant.design/) (Antd) as its select component is better at handling long lists.

 Antd came in useful for the rest of the UI as well.
 I rewired CRA to override Antd's default theme via [craco-antd](https://github.com/FormAPI/craco-antd).